 What To Do In Case of a Car Accident

 Preparing for an accident feels like something that will ‘never happen to you’; but when you’re in the middle of the highway, you’ll wish you did your homework.
-Whether it’s a fender bender or a major crash, car accidents are always nerve wracking and never expected.
+Whether it’s a fender bender or a major crash, car accidents are always nerve-wracking and never expected.
 Being in an accident is scary, stressful and upsetting.
 In the best scenario, there are no injuries, but you’ll still have so much to worry about.
 Who do you call?
 Do you always call the police?
-Who clears up the debris?
+Who cleans up the debris?
 What kind of details should you get?

 Do you have all the information you need in the event of an accident?
 Do you know the standard procedures and what to do after a car accident?
 Here are some things to keep in mind in case it happens to you.

 Here’s What to Do In a Car Accident

 You should always have the following information in your car, just in case: